ctrl-freaks/freezeframe.js/README.md

 <a name="basic_usage_vanilla_js"></a>
 ## Basic Usage: Vanilla JS

-1. Add **freezeframe** as a class name on the .gifs you want processed
+1. Add **freezeframe** as a class name on the .gifs you want processed.
     ```
   <img class="freezeframe" src="image.gif" />
     ```
-  Add **freezeframe-responsive** as an additional class name to make the .gif responsive
+  Add **freezeframe-responsive** as an additional class name to make the .gif responsive.
     ```
   <img class="freezeframe freezeframe-responsive" src="image.gif" />
     ```

-2. ✨ freeze those frames ✨
+2. ✨ Freeze those frames ✨

     ```javascript
   $(function() {